PaulDebevec/fictional-memory/README.md

 ## About

 Fictional Memory is a Rails API built to expose specified endpoints for a front-end application.
-I used this oppertunity to also display my workflow through the GitHub [project board](https://github.com/PaulDebevec/fictional-memory/projects/1) attached to this repository, as well as recording commands for setup through [this google sheet](https://docs.google.com/spreadsheets/d/1PkwBJFuLyXWhZCB7y00patmVpPMuqixcKCGQ_LPkKOw/edit?usp=sharing).
+I used this opportunity to also display my workflow through the GitHub [project board](https://github.com/PaulDebevec/fictional-memory/projects/1) attached to this repository, as well as recording commands for setup through [this google sheet](https://docs.google.com/spreadsheets/d/1PkwBJFuLyXWhZCB7y00patmVpPMuqixcKCGQ_LPkKOw/edit?usp=sharing).

 ### Tech Stack